Immersion Pathways Workshops

 The Office of the Dean of The Ingram Commons seeks a wide range of topics that appeal to faculty and students from all disciplines. iSeminars present instructors with the opportunities for team teaching, experimental approaches to instruction, and the creation of unique intellectual experiences not typically offered by a department or school.
 We encourage, in particular, trans-departmental and trans-institutional teaching teams to submit proposals. iSeminar proposals that are linked to The Commons Reading for the Class of 2022 are also welcome.

 A $2,000 research fund is available to instructors of each iSeminar.

 iSeminar Curricular Funds

 A fund of $500 will be available to each instructor or instructional team to support the educational goals of the iSeminar, e.g., group travel expenses, tickets, special materials for group projects, etc. Whenever possible, you will need to use Vanderbilt's tax-exempt form.
-Please inquire with Christina Bailey about expense policies and reimbursement procedures before making any purchases.
+Please inquire with Christina Robbins about expense policies and reimbursement procedures before making any purchases.

 Scheduling of iSeminars is flexible.
 Possibilities include, but are not limited to:

 - ten 75-minute sessions